 Via the shortest route, Tyler is just under a 4 mile drive from the center of the Borough of Media and roughly 25 miles from the center of Philadelphia.

-The estate as it exists today is split into an inner core of roughly 110 acres in which visitors can wander along winding paths, explore a range of gardens, relax (or sneeze) in our meadows, and discover a range of woodlands, our Scenic Loop, a range of seasonally-open treehouses (April – November), and a 1,400 square foot Butterfly House (open between July and August), that’s home to native butterflies, caterpillars, chrysalis, and the plants these creatures depend upon for survival.
+The estate as it exists today is split into an inner core of roughly 110 acres in which visitors can wander along winding paths, explore a range of gardens, relax in our meadows, and discover a range of woodlands, our Scenic Loop, a range of seasonally-open treehouses (April – November), and the Pollinator Preserve that’s home to native butterflies, caterpillars, chrysalis, and the plants these creatures depend upon for survival.

 Our Edible Garden teaches gardeners of all ages about the importance of sustainable vegetable growing, while our champion trees and seasonal displays of flowering shrubs and trees (including azaleas, rhododendrons, lilacs, crabapples, magnolias, and flowering dogwoods) provide almost year-round interest.